Applicants are normally expected to have a first or second class honours degree or significant experience in computing.

 - Demonstrate the value of state-of-the-art development in one specific technology and its applications

 The programme lasts for 18 months, over 6 terms.
-It consists of 8 taught modules and an individual project totalling 195 units of credit.
+It consists of 7 taught modules (plus Research Methods) and an individual project totalling 195 units of credit.

 Information for international students

 We are happy to consider all international applications.If English is not your first language, please check our undergraduate English language requirements.